levidehaan/FortuneFerret/MakingBackboneLikeAngular.md

-Making Backbone More Like a Framework
+reMaking Backbone More Like a Framework
 -------------------------------------

 Now while I strongly Don't recommend you use a library like a framework, some of you will anyways, and some of you will be forced to use Backbone.